erikaduan/sparql_with_hobbits/README.md

     setx PATH "C:\Windows\System32\tarql\target\appassembler\bin"
     ```

-+ A Python virtual environment, ideally managed using `venv` (for managing Python virtual environments) and `poetry` (for managing Python project package repositories).
-A guide to setting up virtual Python environments for Windows can be found [here](https://realpython.com/python-virtual-environments-a-primer/#how-can-you-work-with-a-python-virtual-environment).
++ Python packages.
+Python virtual environments and package dependecies can now both be managed using [`poetry`](https://realpython.com/dependency-management-python-poetry/).
+A guide to setting up virtual Python environments using other packages like `venv` can also be found [here](https://realpython.com/python-virtual-environments-a-primer/#how-can-you-work-with-a-python-virtual-environment).

     + Install `pyenv` as administrator for simple Python version management.
 For Windows, install [`pyenv-win`](https://github.com/pyenv-win/pyenv-win) using `choco install pyenv-win`.
     + Use `pyenv` to install Python 3.9 by checking which Python versions are available using `pyenv install --list` and then installing a library i.e. using `pyenv install 3.9.6`.
 Set your global python version i.e. using `pyenv global 3.9.6`.